 There are no hidden terms—just contact support within 30 days if you decide NordVPN isn't right for you and you'll get a full refund.
 Start your NordVPN trial here.

-How we chose the top VPN browser extensions
+How I chose the top VPN browser extensions

 Not all VPNs make browser extensions, and not all VPN browser extensions are worth your time.
-To separate the best from the rest, our team developed an extensive testing process that focuses on five key areas:
+To separate the best from the rest, I developed an extensive testing process that focuses on five key areas:

 - Speed: Your VPN has to be fast enough to handle any task you throw at it.
-That’s why we perform multiple speed tests throughout the day and see how they hold up to everyday tasks like video calling or playing games.
+That’s why I performed multiple speed tests throughout the day and tested each service on day-to-day activities like gaming, watching TV, and torrenting.

-- Connection support: Our team looks into how many browser extensions each VPN offers, their maximum simultaneous connection allowance, and whether they support split tunneling, since having a more versatile service is always a good thing.
+- Connection support: First off, I checked which browsers each VPN had extensions for.
+Then, I looked into their simultaneous connection limits and whether they support split tunneling, since having more options is always good.

 - Security and privacy: Just because you’re using a browser extension doesn’t mean you can afford to compromise on security.
-We make sure that VPNs offer the same high standard of privacy in their extensions that we expect from their regular apps.
+I make sure that VPNs offer the same high standard of privacy in their extensions that you expect from their regular apps.

-This is just an overview, but you can read more about how we test and rank the VPNs we recommend, and see the results of these tests, in the methodology section below.
+This is just an overview; you can read more about how I tested and ranked my top VPNs – and see the results of these tests – in the methodology section later on.
+First, let’s take a closer look at the VPNs that impressed me.

-We’ve tested and compared the most important features of the top VPNs here.
+I’ve tested and compared the most important features of the top VPNs here.
 Prefer to read the in-depth reviews?
-Start with NordVPN – our #1 choice for browser extensions.
+Start with NordVPN – my #1 choice for browser extensions.

 | No value | NordVPN | Surfshark | Proton VPN | ExpressVPN | IPVanish | PureVPN | CyberGhost |